Ido0302/Graphs-Algo/README.md

     The function call function isNegativeCircle(e.2) which use "Bellman-Ford" algorithms and do relax n-1 times on the graph.
     After that the function do another relax to check if one of the edge was change.
     If changed, the function use the vertex of the edge and use vector "path" from the bellman-ford algorithm and print the circle.
-    If did not change print nessege and return false.
+    If did not change print messegge and return false.